bredamatt/zmq-home/README.md

 InstalledDir: /Library/Developer/CommandLineTools/usr/bin
 ```

-2. If yours does too, then try navigating to the `src` directory and execute:
+If yours does too, then navigate to the `src` directory in the repository and choose an example to compile.

+2. To compile a C++ example written using cppzmq, execute the following in the `src` directory:

 `$ g++ -std=c++17 example.cpp -o example -lzmq`

-This should create the binary of the "examepl.cpp" file, which can be executed with:
+This should create the binary of the "example.cpp" file.

-3. `$ ./example`
+3. To execute the binary, simply run `$ ./example`

-Hope this helps...
+## Conclusions
+Hope the above was helpful.
+Now, lets go back to coding!